-- excessive farting; flatulence comes from hydrogen sulphide that is released from your gut due to the digestion process; if you are passing gas more than normal (nearly every hour), this could be a cause
+- Excessive farting; flatulence comes from hydrogen sulfide that is released from your gut due to the digestion process; if you are passing gas more than normal (nearly every hour), this could be a cause.

-- gluten-sensitivity could also be a cause; this is where your stomach has a difficult time processing glutin; it simultaneously also produces a lot of gas
+- Gluten sensitivity could also be a cause; this is where your stomach has a difficult time processing gluten; it simultaneously also produces a lot of gas.

-- lactose-intolerance; this is more prevalent in certain ethnicities, such as those who can trace their ancestry to Africa, Southeast and East Asia
+- Lactose-intolerance; is more prevalent in certain ethnicities, such as those who can trace their ancestry to Africa, Southeast, and East Asia.

-- too much sugar in your diet; this can affect the walls of your colon, restricting their ability to close and possibly making the area more “inducive” towards bacterial growth
+- Too much sugar in your diet; can affect the walls of your colon, restricting their ability to close and possibly making the area more “inducive” towards bacterial growth.

-- take a digestive enzyme (which you can find at a local pharmacy); these help your stomach and digestive system break down larger food particles
+- Take a digestive enzyme (which you can find at a local store); these help your stomach and digestive system break down larger food particles.

-- take a probiotic; this will help you maintain a good balance of healthy bacteria in your gut and rectum
+- Take a probiotic; this will help you maintain a good balance of healthy bacteria in your gut.

-- eat slower; when you eat too fast you also swallow air, this in turn makes you pass more gas, which in turn leads to a smellier bottom
+- Eat slower; when you eat too fast you also swallow air, this, in turn, makes you pass more gas, which in turn leads to a smellier butt.

-Chances are, if you had hemorrhoids, you would know, but did you also know if you have a recurring problem with them, it could be the cause of that bad smell?
+Chances are, if you had hemorrhoids, you would know but did you also know if you have a recurring problem with them, it could be the cause of the bad smell of your butt?

-Hemorrhoids, for those that don’t know, are ruptured or strained blood vessels in and around your anus.
+Hemorrhoids, for those that don’t know, are ruptured or strained blood vessels in and around your behind.